Alerting System for Chemical Health Threats (ASHT I/II)

 - DRATO RAS-CHEM, a developmental version of the risk assessors tier of RAS-CHEM (formerly named Poisons Centres Forum, see WP 4) that includes structure description of model poisonings, especially poisoning symptoms.
 This database can freely accessed in read only-mode using the username "guest" and password "guest".

-The work will continue in the third project phase (ASHT III) that has started in 2012.
+The work is continuing in the third project phase (ASHT III) that has started in 2012.
 ASHT will also be partially funded as Public Health by the European Commission.